-For the purpose of snow clearing, the street system has been classified in three categories (PI, PII, PIII).
-However, for a variety of reasons, some streets/sidewalks/active transportation trails that are designated as a particular priority may be plowed on an accelerated basis together with streets in a higher priority.
+For the purpose of snow clearing, the street system has been classified in three categories, Priority 1 (P1), Priority 2 (P2), and Priority 3 (P3).
+However, for a variety of reasons, some streets/sidewalks/active transportation routes that are designated as a particular priority may be plowed on an accelerated basis together with streets in a higher priority.
 The definitions listed below describe the general rule and some exceptions to the rule.

-Includes all Regional Streets, in addition, some streets around the Health Sciences Centre have been plowed as Priority I to facilitate ambulance access to the hospital.
+Includes all Regional Streets, in addition, some streets around the Health Sciences Centre have been plowed as Priority 1 to facilitate ambulance access to the hospital.

 These include non-regional bus routes and collector streets based on traffic counts although some streets in industrial areas are exceptions to the traffic count standard.

 Unless otherwise designated as an “Active Transportation Priority Route (P1AT, P2AT, P3AT)”, sidewalks are plowed and sanded on the same priority as the adjacent street.

 Plowing of Active Transportation pathways shall be established by the Public Works Department to identify a priority level for each pathway, based on the functional use of those pathways routes.